Maru's Mission

-Maru's Mission is an action video game released in 1991 by Jaleco for the original Game Boy.
-It was released in Japan as "I'm Jajamaru!
-World Adventure" (おいらじゃじゃ丸！～世界大冒険～, Oira Jajamaru!
-Sekai Daibōken) on September 28, 1990.
+Maru's Mission is a 1990 platform video game developed by Tose and published by Jaleco for the Game Boy.
+It was released in Japan as on September 28, 1990.
 The game was released to the Japanese 3DS Virtual Console in January 2012 and later in North America in February.

 It is the first game from the Jajamaru series, aside from the loosely related Ninja Taro, to be released in North America, until the release of Ninja JaJaMaru-kun through the Virtual Console.
 The soundtrack, as well as many sprites and some cut-scenes of the North American version are different from the original Japanese.

 Gameplay

 Maru's girlfriend Cori is kidnapped and hidden in a secret location.
 The player is Maru, and moves through six levels based on various folklore monsters.